Craig-Lyndon Interpolation for the Logic of Here and There with a Variation of Mints' Sequent System: An Interpolating Sequent System for HT with NHNNF Interpolants

-We approach the overall task of Craig interpolation for HT with first computing a Craig interpolant $C'$ of two given \htforms $A, B$ that is a \nhnnf.
+We now go into detail of the first stage of our Craig-Lyndon interpolation method for HT, computing for two given \htforms $A, B$ a Craig-Lyndon interpolant $C'$ that is a \nhnnf.
 This is done with an interpolating sequent system based on a variation of the propositional fragment of Mints' system for HT from \cite{mints}.
-In a second stage, from the \nhnnf $C'$ a \htform $C$ is constructed that is a Craig interpolant of $A, B$.
-This two-stage proceeding adapts a technique from \cite{hw:2024}, where a Craig interpolant of two classical formulas that encode \htforms is postprocessed to a Craig interpolant that again encodes a \htform.
+In a second stage, from the \nhnnf $C'$ a \htform $C$ is constructed that is a Craig-Lyndon interpolant of $A, B$.
+This two-stage proceeding adapts a technique from \cite{hw:2024}, where a Craig-Lyndon interpolant of two classical formulas that encode \htforms is postprocessed to a Craig-Lyndon interpolant that again encodes a \htform.
 The second stage will be presented in Sect.~\ref{sec-ht-interpolation}.
-The result of the first stage is expressed with the following theorem.
+The result of the first stage is expressed with the following theorem. \begin{thm} Let $A,B$ be \htforms such that $A \entails B$.
+Then there exists a \nhnnf $C'$ such that \begin{enumerate} \item $A \entails C'$ and $C' \entails B$, and \item $\vocpn(C') \subseteq \vocpn(A) \cap \vocpn(B)$. \end{enumerate} Moreover, such a \nhnnf $C'$ can be effectively constructed from a proof of $A \entails B$ in a variation of Mints' sequent system for HT. \end{thm} We prove this theorem over the rest of this section by specifying an interpolating sequent system that constructs a suitable \nhnnf $C'$ from given \htforms $A$ and $B$.